po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

   * We are given a 404 responses status.

-  * When we receive the 404 status, then our app should use the location.replace method to go to the 404.html page.
+  * When we receive the 404 status, then the app should use the location.replace method to go to the 404.html page.

 ## 💡 Hint(s)